brendanartley/Flask_Blog_Application/README.md

 To install these dependancies, activate a venv, navigate to the correct directory and enter the following in the command line.

 `pip install -r requirements.txt`

+2.

+Unzip the app_workspace file, navigate to the app_workspace folder using the command line, the enter the following command.

+`python run.py`